walefe/FastFeet/README.md

 1. Clone this repo using `https://github.com/walefe/FastFeet.git`
 2. Move to the appropriate directory: `cd FastFeet`.<br />
 3. Run `yarn` to install dependencies.<br />
-4. Run `yarn start` to see the example app at `http://localhost:3333`.
+4. Run `yarn dev` to see the example app at `http://localhost:3333`.